zjz-avatar/shortest-distance-gnn-astar/README.md

-# Graph-Guided A* with GNN Heuristics
+# GNN-Guided A* For Shortest Distance

 This workbook integrates a Graph Neural Network (GNN) as a heuristic function into the A* algorithm, aiming to reduce the number of explored nodes and increase search efficiency.